-- Typically, pneumatic tools will weigh less than electric tools and make the tools more ergonomically friendly.
+- Typically, pneumatic tools weigh less than electric tools which makes the tools more ergonomically friendly.

-- In almost all cases, the air tool’s initial purchase cost is less than comparable electric or hydraulic tools.
+- In most cases, pneumatic air tool’s initial purchase price is less by comparison of electric or hydraulic driven tools.

 No, it does not.
 However after an install, you should power up the system from 0 to whatever the cut-off pressure is and check for any leaks that may be present.